 Although there’s no controlling Mother Nature, there are a few things CPG companies can do to prepare for disastrous weather events, including identifying regions that are most vulnerable, taking action to shore up (or relocate) facilities, and putting emergency backup plans in place.
 This is especially important if you’re in the food and beverage industry, since weather events can devastate crops and lead to massive spoilage of products on hand.

-Setting up your supply chain for success in 2023 means investing in tools that help you gain elevation, collect and manage data, and create accurate forecasts.
+Setting up your supply chain for success means investing in tools that help you gain elevation, collect and manage data, and create accurate forecasts.

 Vividly changes the game for CPG companies by offering trade management and forecasting tools that help you analyze promotions, gather sales data, manage costs, and predict future demand—all information you need to create and maintain a reliable supply chain.
 Ready to take action?
 Request a demo, and see first-hand what Vividly can do for you.